offen/analyticstxt/draft-offen-analyticstxt.md

 ### Collects {#collects-field}

 This REQUIRED multi-value field indicates which potentially privacy relevant user specific data is being collected or used in session identification.
-These MUST also be specified if properties are not persisted as-is, but stored or otherwise computed in a hashed and/or combined form.
+These MUST also be specified if a property is not persisted as-is, but stored or processed in a hashed and/or combined form.

 #### Allowed values

 ##### none

 No analytics data is collected at all.
+This value MUST NOT be used in conjunction with other values.

 ##### ip-address